evageck/System_Architecture_Diagram.pdf/README.md

 - Turn on the physical router.
 - Adding a router to connect the two seperate local area networks will allow them to be able to communicate with each other and share data, creating a Wide Area Network (WAN).
 - To enable the router to do its job, both switches must be connected to the router using ethernet cables.
+- Make sure each switch has a designated connection point, try to use g0/0 for MAC1 and g0/1 for MAC2 to keep things easy to keep track of.
 - Then connect a serial console cable from the router to the MAC2.

 ### 9. Configure IPs on a router and turn port status on
 - Configuring the IP addresses on a router to the default gatway of each LAN is imperative for network communication.
-- There will be two addresses input and the first IP address will be 192.168.0.1 with the subnet mask 255.255.255.192 which is the default gateway of out first LAN and the next IP address will be 172.16.0.1 with the subnet mask 255.255.0.0 which is the default gateway of our second LAN.
+- There will be two addresses input and the first IP address will be 192.168.0.1 with the subnet mask 255.255.255.192 which is the default gateway of out first LAN and the next IP address will be 172.16.0.1 with the subnet mask 255.255.255.0 which is the default gateway of our second LAN.
 - Now that MAC2 has the serial console cable plugged in, it can configure the IPs and turn the port status.
 Open Terminal to type these commands but do not include the quote marks in the terminal code, it is there to seperate code from explanation.
 - Type "router enable" to enter EXEC mode which allows changes to be made.
 The first thing that should now start popping up is Router#.
-- Type after Router# "configure terminal", hit enter
+- Type after Router# "configure terminal", hit enter.
-- Then enter "hostname router01"
+- Then enter "hostname router01".
-- Now "interface gigabitEthernet 0/0"
+- Now "interface gigabitEthernet 0/0".
-- Then enter "ip address 192.168.0.1 255.255.255.192"
+- Then enter "ip address 192.168.0.1 255.255.255.192".
 - Next "description ##to switch 01##", enter.
 This is to describe the connection we are creating from router to switch.
 - Then type "no shutdown".
 This is impertive for turning the port status ON.
-- Now exit this by typing "exit"
+- Now exit by typing "exit".
 - Then type "wr" to write the configuration into memory.
 - To confirm the configuration was permanantly saved, type and enter "show startup-config" which should reveal what has been configured so far.
 - Now we will do the same process for the other LAN's IP address but now using shortcuts.
-- Tyoe "config t", which is a shortcut to what we typed earlier
+- Tyoe "config t", which is a shortcut to what we typed earlier.
-- Now enter "int g0/1"
+- Now enter "int g0/1".
-- "ip add 172.16.0.1 255.255.0.0"
+- "ip add 172.16.0.1 255.255.255.0".
-- "description ##switch 01"
+- "description ##switch 01".
-- "no shutdown"
+- "no shutdown".
-- Then enter "exit" and then "wr" to write it into memory
+- Then enter "exit" and then "wr" to write it into memory.
-- To check that our IP addresses have been configured, type and enter "show ip interface brief" and it should look similar to this image but the numbers should be 0/0 and 0/1 instead of 0/0/0 and 0/0/1"
+- To check that our IP addresses have been configured, type and enter "show ip interface brief" and it should look similar to this image but the numbers should be 0/0 and 0/1 instead of 0/0/0 and 0/0/1".

   <img width="390" alt="Screenshot 2024-09-17 at 10 54 34 AM" src="https://github.com/user-attachments/assets/34ca4122-ea6a-4e2d-a207-d0fbdec0164e">

 ### 10. Ping the other LAN we are connected to throught the router
 - Since our router is set up with both LAN default gateways, we can ping the other LAN.
-- In terminal, type "172.16.0.2" which is the IP addresses of the other LAN devices.
+- In terminal, type "172.16.0.2" which is the IP addresses of the other LAN devices and they will do the same.
 - If the ping is successful, the router configuration was successful.

 # FAQ